 Although the plant dies after setting seed, it ensures that many seeds are left behind for the coming year.
 In fact, one plant can produce up to 40,000 seeds in bristled cones that stick to clothing or animal fur.
 Thus, the plant is readily transferred from place to place.

 Here are some tips on getting rid of wild carrots in the garden:

 - Hand-pull plants before they flower.
-Try not to leave small pieces of root in the soil.
+Try not to leave small pieces of the root in the soil.
 However, the roots will eventually die if the tops are continually removed.
 Mow or prune Queen Anne’s lace before it flowers and sets seeds.
-No flowers means no seeds.
+No flowers mean no seeds.

-- Till or dig the soil regularly to prevent young sprouts from taking roots.
+- Till or dig the soil regularly to prevent young sprouts from taking root.
 Don’t attempt to burn Queen Anne’s lace.
 Burning just encourages seeds to sprout.

 - Use herbicides only when other means of control are ineffective.
 Check with your local cooperative extension office, as the plant is resistant to some herbicides.

 Be patient and persistent.
 Getting rid of wild carrots won’t happen in a single year.